-- 2.13 All employees will be registered on the DBS update service and this information will be periodically used to check existing members of staff. - 2.14 All employees are required to advise the College immediately in the event that they become convicted of or receive a caution or reprimand for a criminal act during the course of their employment, or if they become aware that a conviction is possible or pending. - 3.9 If employees declare a current/pending conviction, caution or reprimand, they will be contacted by the HR department and asked to provide further details regarding the conviction. - 3.10 Depending on the nature of the conviction, staff may be required to complete a DBS Disclosure check, which will enable the College to obtain confirmation of the details of the conviction. - 3.11 In all cases of a conviction being declared, irrespective of the type or nature of the conviction, the
+- 2.2.1.
+All employees are required to advise the College immediately in the event that they become convicted of or receive a caution or reprimand for a criminal act during the course of their employment, or if they become aware that a conviction is possible or pending.
+Additionally, on an annual basis all employees are required to complete an electronically signed self-assessment confirming that there are no changes to their criminal conviction status.
+Failure to provide accurate information will be referred to an investigation meeting in accordance with the College's Investigation Policy and Procedure. - 2.2.2.
+If employees declare a current/pending conviction, caution or reprimand, they will be contacted by the People and Culture department and asked to provide further details regarding the conviction. - 2.2.3.
+Depending on the nature of the conviction, staff may be required to complete a DBS Disclosure check, which will enable the College to obtain confirmation of the details of the conviction. - 2.2.4.
+In all cases of a conviction being declared, irrespective of the type or nature of the conviction, the details will be considered by the Principal/CEO.

-- details will be considered by the Principal. - 3.12 In consideration of the conviction, attention will be given to assess the impact of a new conviction.
-See point 2.11 for further information on the criteria that will be considered. - 3.13 Once a decision has been made, the HR Department write to the employee and inform them as to the outcome and a copy of the letter is kept on the employee's file. - 3.14 If any information is revealed which is of serious concern and may impact the continuation of employment, the matter will be referred to an Investigation meeting in accordance with the College's Investigation Procedure. - 3.15 If there is evidence that the employee withheld information at any stage, this will be taken into serious consideration.
+- 2.2.5 In consideration of the conviction, attention will be given to assess the impact of a new conviction.
+See point 2.11 for further information on the criteria that will be considered. - 2.2.6 Once a decision has been made, the People and Culture Department write to the employee and inform them as to the outcome and a copy of the letter will be kept on the employee's file. - 2.2.7 If any information is revealed which is of serious concern and may impact the continuation of employment, the matter will be referred to an investigation meeting in accordance with the College's Investigation Policy and Procedure. - 2.2.8 If there is evidence that the employee withheld information at any stage, this will be taken into serious consideration. - 2.2.9 The College must obtain consent from the employee in order to check their DBS status (providing they are a member of the Update Service).
+Failure to provide consent to do so, may lead to the employee being suspended if there are safeguarding concerns.
+These checks will only be conducted if there is a specific cause for concern for example if an employee has been dismissed or suspended from the College due to safeguarding concerns.
+Alternatively, the College may require employees to have a new enhanced check to check for any updates to the original certificate. - 2.2.10 The College will endeavour to update employees' enhanced checks every 5 years.
+This timescale is subject to change as deemed appropriate by the Senior Leadership Team and Designated Safeguarding Leads.
+This is in line with the Keeping Children Safe in Education Guidance provided by the Department for Education.